Stochastic coalescence in logarithmic time: Expected running time of the size-biased process

-We wish to show that whenever either one of the two properties specified in $A_t$ does not hold, the expected number of clusters drops by a constant factor.
+We wish to show that whenever either one of the two properties specified in $A_t$ does not hold, the expected number of clusters drops by a constant factor.\vadjust{\goodbreak}

-Suppose that Property~\eqref{def-At-i} of $A_t$ fails: In this case a constant fraction of the clusters have size which is at least a constant fraction of the average size $1/\kappa_t$.
+Suppose that property~\ref{def-At-i} of $A_t$ fails.
+In this case a constant fraction of the clusters have size which is at least a constant fraction of the average size $1/\kappa_t$.
 We will show that each such cluster receives an incoming request (from another cluster of no larger size) in the next round with a probability that is uniformly bounded from below.
-Consequently, we will be able to conclude that the number of clusters shrinks by at least a constant factor in expectation.
+Consequently, we will be able to conclude that the number of clusters shrinks by at least a constant factor in expectation. \begin{claim} Suppose that at the end of the $t$th round $\kappa_t \geq2$ and property~\ref{def-At-i} of $A_t$ does not hold, that is, more than $\kappa_t/2$ clusters have size greater than $(600 \kappa_t)^{-1}$.
+Then